Centrality of $\mathrm K_2$ for Chevalley groups: a pro-group approach: Proof of the main result

 \subsection{Concluding remarks}

 It is possible to prove the centrality of $\mathrm{K}_2$ without using the concept of a ring homotope introduced in~\cref{ring-homotope}.
-Indeed, the idea is to reduce to the case of domains using the following result. \begin{lemma} Let $R$ be a commutative ring, $I$ be an ideal of $R$ and $\Phi$ be a root system of rank $\geq 3$.
-The centrality of $\mathrm{K}_2(\Phi, R)$ implies the centrality of $\mathrm K_2(\Phi, R/I)$. \end{lemma} \begin{proof} Under our assumptions the elementary subgroup $\E_{\mathrm{sc}}(\Phi, R)$ is perfect, therefore one can repeat the proof of \cite[Lemma~5.3]{St99}) verbatim.
-One will also need to refer to~\cite{Va86} for the commutator formula in the context of Chevalley groups. \end{proof} Since every commutative ring $R$ can be presented as a quotient of the polynomial ring over $\ZZ$ with possibly infinite number of variables, we may restrict ourselves to considering only integral domains throughout the paper.
-As noted before, in this case the homotopes $R^{(s)}$ turn into the usual principal ideals $sR \trianglelefteq R$.
+Indeed, the idea is to reduce to the case of domains using the following result inspired by \cite[Lemma~5.3]{St99}. \begin{lemma} Let $R$ be a commutative ring, $I$ be an ideal of $R$ and $\Phi$ be a root system of rank $\geq 3$.
+The centrality of $\mathrm{K}_2(\Phi, R)$ implies the centrality of $\mathrm K_2(\Phi, R/I)$. \end{lemma} \begin{proof} Consider the following commutative diagram